ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f435/examples/tmr/complementary_signals/readme.txt

   - channelxpulse = dutycycle * (tim1_period - 1) / 100

   step2: insert a dead time equal to 11/apb2_freq *2 ns
-  step3: configure the break feature, active at high level, and using the automatic
+  step3: configure the brake feature, active at high level, and using the automatic
          output enable feature
   step4:  use the locking parameters level1.